Student Milestones, Required Examinations, and Monitoring of Progress to Degree

 - 3rd Year Prospectus Defense: With the Field Paper approved, the remainder of the Fall III semester is spent coming up with dissertation topics and choosing a Dissertation Committee.
 In order to aid the process of research topic development, third-year students are required to take ECON-7980, “Research Methods,” a class in which ideas are developed and presented on a weekly basis.
 Spring III is spent refining a dissertation prospectus under consultation with the Dissertation Committee, with the goal of a formal 3rd Year Dissertation Prospectus Defense by May 15 of year III.
 Successful 3rd Year Prospectus defense and satisfactory completion of the requisite coursework advances the student to Ph.D.
 Candidate status.
 It is the student’s responsibility to (i) schedule the defense with her/his Committee, (ii) obtain signatures for and submit to the Dean the “Approval of Dissertation Prospectus” and “Admission to Candidacy” forms, and (iii) give one copy to the Director of Graduate Studies and one copy to the Office Manager.
 A link to the required forms appears below.

 - 4th Year Dissertation Proposal Defense: Economics dissertations typically consist of three research papers.
 Years IV and V are entirely devoted to writing the dissertation.
 Students will be going on the job market in the fall of year V and job applications typically require submitting at least one fully polished dissertation paper to prospective employers by mid-October.
 With this objective in mind, the 4th Year Dissertation Proposal Defense should take place no later than May 15 of program year IV.
 The 4th Year Proposal must consist of at least one fully developed paper and well-developed drafts of the rest of the dissertation.
 A successful 4th Year Dissertation Proposal Defense implies certification by the Dissertation Committee that (a) a fully polished paper will be ready by the October job market deadline and (b) that it is feasible to complete the entire dissertation within the remaining Program year.
+Students must complete the 4th Year Dissertation Proposal Defense form, obtain Committee signatures, and then email it to the Director of Graduate Studies and to the Department’s Senior Program Coordinator.

 - Oral Defense: It is expected that the PhD in Economics will be earned in five years.
 Once the dissertation has been completed, the School of Liberal Arts requires an Oral Defense of the dissertation.
 In order for the degree of PhD in Economics to be completed the student must organize an oral defense of her/his dissertation, have the Dissertation Committee members sign the Oral Defense Approval Form, turn in a copy of the completed Form to the Economics Department Director of Graduate Studies, and submit the original signed form to the SLA Graduate Programs office immediately following the Defense.
 Students are responsible for knowing the SLA deadlines for degree application and also knowing the requirements for format, paper type, number of copies to be submitted, and so on.
 These guidelines can be found under the heading “Directions for Completion of Graduation Requirements and Submission of Doctoral Dissertation” at this website: https://liberalarts.tulane.edu/academics/graduate-studies/graduating-students.